 Each community and collection has additional browse options within it.
 Browsing a community will also browse any sub-communities or collections within it.

 What type of content should we be submitting?

 Institutional archives are often thought to be exclusively created for pre and post print research articles.
 However, whilst individual communities may have their own specific submission policies you should submit any of your research output that is relevant to your subject.
-This could include published articles, technical reports, conference papers, data sets, multi-media files and eventually theses.
+This could include published articles, technical reports, conference papers, data sets, multi-media files and theses.

 Why should we submit our work to UDORA?